juancprzs/certifyingFaceRecognition/README.md

 ```
 Which should return `5a20ed46ea6494a9e969db2f6b97a88a`.
 This is a `pkl` file, which the code converts to PyTorch weights the first time the code is run.
-On some machines, it is likely that the first time the code is run the convertion works fine, but the code exists for a (yet) unknown reason.
+On some machines, it is likely that the first time the code is run the convertion works fine, but the code exits for a (yet) unknown reason.
 If this happens in your case, please simply run the code again.

 ## Download Face Recognition Models' weights